The purpose of the Vasculitis Foundation Research Program is to provide one- or two-year seed grants to support pilot studies in researching:

 Wegener’s Granulomatosis and Microscopic Polyarteritis Case Control Study in Western Montana

-Dr. Andrew Zeft, Division of Immunology and Rheumatology, Department of Pediatrics, University of Utah
+Andrew Zeft, MD, Division of Immunology and Rheumatology, Department of Pediatrics, University of Utah, Salt Lake City, UT

 Development of a Measure to Assess Patients’ Adherence to Vasculitis Treatment Regimens

-Robert DeVellis, PhD, Associate Director, Arthritis Multidisciplinary Clinical Research Center, University of North Carolina at Chapel Hill
+Robert DeVellis, PhD, Associate Director, Arthritis Multidisciplinary Clinical Research Center, University of North Carolina, Chapel Hill, NC